 eSIM for Brazil

-The eSIM is today one of the most famous and popular solutions on the market when it comes to a cellular data connection.
+The eSIM is today one of the most famous and popular solutions on the market when it comes to cellular data connection.
 Why?
-Because it has many advantages, that is, you can buy it from anywhere in the world, since it’s a virtual SIM card sent via QR.
+It has many advantages, such as you can buy it anywhere in the world since it’s a virtual SIM card sent via QR.

 In addition, when you purchase your eSIM, you can download the Holafly App, which will help you create your profile, manage the data, have 24-hour customer service available, and much more.
 We recommend you check if your cellphone is compatible with eSIM before making the purchase.